vitorwdson/hercules/README.md

 # bug-tracker

-A simple app to track issues related to software development and help teams manange their projects.
+A simple app to track issues related to software development and help teams manage their projects.

 ## Task list